 Wingspan landed on the board gaming scene in 2019 and was soon picking up awards left, right and centre.
 It has since encouraged scores of board game players to discover the joy of birdwatching, and introduced many birdwatchers to the thrill of board games.

 The popularity of the game has meant that’s it has been swiftly followed by two expansions, with more planned for the future.
-So far, the two expansions are European (Amazon) and Oceania (Amazon), released in 2019 and 2020 respectively.
-Each adds more bird and bonus cards to the game, end-of-round goals, differently coloured eggs, and new powers – both the ‘brown’ powers for activating when taking an action in a habitat, as well as end-of-round actions with some European birds and end-of-game actions with some Oceania birds.
+So far, the two expansions are European (£21.75) and Oceania (£24.75), and each adds more bird and bonus cards, end-of-round goals, differently coloured eggs and new types of powers.
 The Oceania expansion takes things a little bit further and introduces nectar as a new food type, which changes up the gameplay a bit and also means using new player mats.
 The next expansion is due to be released in late 2022, though the theme has not yet been confirmed, and is likely to be released alongside the Wingspan Nesting Box, a big box storage solution for storing all current and future expansions.